chriseaton/cloud-build-local/README.md

 ### Community Fork
-This Cloud Build Local Builder (fork) is maintained by volunteers, which at best, makes this ok for a local debugging tool for Google Cloud Build.
+This Google Cloud Build Local (fork) is maintained by volunteers, which at best, makes this ok for a local debugging tool for Google Cloud Build.
 It does not support 100% feature parity with the hosted Cloud Build service and should not be used for production workloads.